tamana-far-auw/BangladeshVisualDiary/README.md

 1. User Authentication: Add a login page so only you can upload or delete photos.

 2. Search & Filter: Add a search bar to find photos by the "Sender" name or keywords in the description.
+3. Add the like & view photo funtioality,

 - let me know more :)